zephyrStep/DFL-scripts/README.md

 ### Config
-Create a file called `config.ini` inside the main directory and set the base directory you will use as a workspace, and also the DFL `_internal` folder location.
+Create a file called `config.ini` inside the config directory (same level as settings.py).

 For example this is my .ini setup
 ```ini